 There are just some dogs that are bursting with energy while other ones are lazy all day, every day.
 Ultimately, most dogs will mellow with age, but their current surplus of energy may be proving very difficult for you as a pet owner.

-Anxiety can be defined as negative anticipation or worrying about an event.
+Nervous behaviors can be defined as negative anticipation or worrying about an event.
 Many dogs behave with hesitation when anxious, but it is important to recognize that other dogs may react with increased fidgeting such as pacing, scratching, sniffing, panting, jumping, or acting “stubborn” which is really an inability to focus on their owners or task.
 It can be difficult to distinguish anxious energy from the other types because the source of the anxiety is not always present or easy for the owners to identify.

-If a dog has too little or too much stimulation, they can end up going a little stir-crazy.
+If a dog has too little or too much stimulation, it can end up going a little stir-crazy.
 Ultimately, you want to provide your dog with enough activity to keep them occupied but not so much that they become frustrated or overly tired.
 Like human toddlers, overtired dogs can paradoxically show hyperactive behavior.

 Not Enough Physical Activity